 We have adopted a Group Climate Change Policy and are forming a Climate Change Steering Group, containing leaders from across the business to drive progress in the areas of climate change adaptation and mitigation.

-We are also responding to an invitation from DEFRA to participate in the 3rd round of Climate Change Adaptation Reporting, for our Ports of Liverpool and Sheerness, and aim to submit reports by the end of 2021.
+We are also planning to respond to an invitation from DEFRA to participate in the 3rd round of Climate Change Adaptation Reporting, for our Ports of Liverpool and Sheerness, and aim to submit reports by the end of 2021.

 We have a Group standard on biodiversity and conservation which defines site responsibilities to ensure the protection of species that require it, manage invasive non-native species accordingly and to be aware of natural land designations on our near our sites.
 We work closely with sites to embed knowledge of responsibilities, including the provision of guidance on specific species that need protecting or removing, as well as limitations on activities that come with a designation.